-The Company recently acquired a majority interest in an operating mine, has no history of profitability, and a limited operating history in the mineral exploration and development business.
-Prior to the acquisition of a majority interest in the Beta Hunt Mine, the Company had no history of producing metals from its mineral properties.
+The Company recently acquired an operating mine (the Beta Hunt Mine), has no history of profitability, and a limited operating history in the mineral exploration and development business.
+Prior to the acquisition of the Beta Hunt Mine, the Company had no history of producing metals from its mineral properties.
 As a result, the Company is subject to all of the risks associated with establishing new mining operations, business enterprises and operating assets including: